 Yes, Fenugreek is good for the skin due to its antioxidant property.
 It lowers the level of free radicals and slows down the aging process.
 As a result, the appearance of fine lines and wrinkles reduces to some extent.
 It has anti-inflammatory properties which reduces redness and swelling around acne.

 The fungus attaches to the hair and inhibits hair growth.
 Fenugreek fights against fungal infections and is found to be useful as an anti-dandruff agent.

-Dandruff is the condition that occurs due to the imbalance of Vata-Kapha dosha.
+In ayurveda, dandruff is the condition that occurs due to the imbalance of Vata-Kapha dosha.
 Fenugreek helps prevent damage to the scalp, thereby preventing dandruff due to its Vata and Kapha balancing properties.

 - Hudson T.Fenugreek-an overview of the research and clinical indications.

 - Wang H, Liu T, Huang D.Starch hydrolase inhibitors from edible plants.Adv Food Nutr Res.2013;70:103-136.